ApeSwapFinance/apeswap-governance/docs/MasterApe/MasterApeAdmin.md

 ## Steps

-1. Deploy `Timelock A` and `Timelock B`.
+1. Deploy `Secure Timelock` and `General Timelock`.
 The owner of these should be a multisig.
 2. Deploy `MasterApeAdmin`.
 Set the `MasterApe` address to the production address and `farmAdmin` to Timelock B
-3. Transfer ownership of the contract to `Timelock A`
+3. Transfer ownership of the contract to `Secure Timelock`
 4. Run some tests on the `MasterApeAdmin`
    1. Verify MasterApe address is correct before starting transfer
 5. Schedule the transfer of ownership through the timelock contract.
 Verify again that: